Vegetables (song)

-Background
+Background and inspiration

-The song was composed in 1966 and first attempted during the aborted Smile sessions.
-In a contemporary article, Wilson said, "I want to turn people on to vegetables, good natural food, organic food.
+"Vegetables" was composed by Brian Wilson in 1966 and first recorded during the aborted Smile sessions.
+The song was based on Wilson's reported health obsession at the time.
+In a 1967 article, Wilson said, "I want to turn people on to vegetables, good natural food, organic food.
 Health is an important element in spiritual enlightenment.
 But I do not want to be pompous about it, so we will engage in a satirical approach."
-Biographer David Leaf wrote that the song was based on Wilson's reported health obsession at the time.
+Parks said that the song was more specifically inspired by the radio evangelist Curtis Howe Springer, whom "Brian had a great fascination with".

 The Saturday Evening Post writer Jules Siegel said that while using marijuana with Wilson and the "Beach Boys marijuana-consumption squad" Michael Vosse mused at how violence in their "vegetative" state could not be achieved, provoking laughter and further discussion of being a vegetable.
 Siegel said that this encounter was what inspired Wilson to write the song.

 Although it is not definitely known to be true, "Vega-Tables" is generally believed to fulfill the Earth part of "The Elements" suite that Brian envisioned for Smile.
 One of the illustrations created for the album included "Vega-Tables" as part of "The Elements", however, a preliminary track list from December 1966 indicated "The Elements" and "Vega-Tables" as separate tracks.

 The "Vega-Tables" spelling may have been inspired by the Vejtables, a group who opened for the Beach Boys at a concert on January 1, 1966.

-Unused sections
+Composition and lyrics

+"Vegetables" is in the key of E major.
+The main chord progression of verses is I-IV-I. Musicologist Philip Lambert notes this progression as a recurring element throughout Smile, with other songs such as "Wind Chimes" and "The Elements: Fire" also utilizing it.

-An early recording of the song, referred to as the "cornucopia" version, features discarded lyrics that were likely to be written by Van Dyke Parks: "Tripped on a cornucopia / Stripped the stalk green and I hope ya / Like me the most of all / My favorite vegetable".
+While the subject matter was conceived by Wilson, the lyrics were written by his collaborator Van Dyke Parks, who incorporated wordplay and absurdist imagery into the song.
+An earlier recording, sometimes referred to as the "cornucopia" version, features an additional discarded verse: "Tripped on a cornucopia / Stripped the stalk green and I hope ya / Like me the most of all / My favorite vegetable".

-Some versions also feature an interpolated section after the verses involving Barbershop-style vocal harmonies sung by the Beach Boys.
-The lyrics are "mom and dad say / sleep a lot, eat a lot / brush 'em like crazy / run a lot, do a lot / never be lazy".
-At one point, this section was considered for inclusion on "Heroes and Villains" under the subheaders "Do a Lot" or "Sleep a Lot".
+Some versions of "Vegetables" feature an additional interpolated section after the verses involving Barbershop-style vocal harmonies sung by the Beach Boys.
+The lyrics are "Mom and Dad say/sleep a lot, eat a lot / brush 'em like crazy / run a lot, do a lot / never be lazy".
+This section was considered for inclusion on "Heroes and Villains" under the subheaders "Do a Lot" or "Sleep a Lot" in January 1967, prior to the recording of the rest of "Vegetables".